grahamgilbert/munki_conditions/on_corp/README.md

 ```

 If the client recieves the above plist, the ``on_corp`` conditon will be set to ``True``.
 If the client receieves a HTTP error or cannot access the URL at all, ``on_corp`` will be set to ``False``.

+## Building the package

+This package should be built with [The Luggage](https://github.com/unixorn/luggage).